brucmerit/PF1/README.md

 Applying For..Loop
  - to enhance the user experience by identifying and highlighting the long weekends to our users.

+ Documentation
+ - proper housekeeping of project
+ - commit and push
+ - readme file

 # Resources

 This project utilizes a range of tools and libraries to deliver its functionality and user experience.
 Below are the key resources: